At Samaritans, privacy is at the heart of what we do.

-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
 Samaritans Carlisle is an independent charity, registered with charity number 1165227 We are separate data controller for the purposes of the data protection laws.

 Within this Privacy Statement ‘we’ and ‘us’ means Samaritans Carlisle and/or Samaritans Central Charity, depending on the context.

 Which laws apply to us?